GTAmodding/gta3script-specs/SPECIFICATION.md

  + *Line comments* starts with the character sequence `//` and stop at the end of the line.
  + *Block comments* starts with the character sequence `/*` and stop with its matching `*/`.
 Block comments can be nested inside each other.

-The contents of comments shall be interpreted as if it were whitespaces in the source code.
+The contents of a comment shall be interpreted as if it is whitespaces in the source code.
 More specifically:

  + A line comment should be interpreted as an `eol`.
  + A single, nested, block comment should be interpreted as an `eol` on each line boundary it crosses.
 On its last line (i.e. the one it does not cross), it should be interpreted as one or more whitespace characters.